MAPPA MUNDI

 Cestrensis; together with the English Translations of John

-Trevisa and and Unknown Writer of the l5th Century.
-Rerum
+Trevisa and and Unknown Writer of the l5th Century

 Britannicarum Medii AEvi Scriptores (Rolls Series): 4l.